ZaiedBenMaouia/spring-kafka-users/README.md

 Open the browser `localhost:8080/apidocs`.

-You can interact with the `random` API to create a random user which then will be sent to Kafka and consumed by the consumer (see [`consumer/UserKafkaListener.java`](https://github.com/kasramp/spring-kafka-test/blob/master/src/main/java/com/madadipouya/springkafkatest/consumer/UserKafkaListener.java) file) and finally saves into the database.

-To see whether the message has been sent to Kafka, open your browser `http://localhost:8085/topic/com.madadipouya.kafka.use` (Kafdrop environment), you should be able to see all messages that sent to `kafka.user` topic.
+To see whether the message has been sent to Kafka, open your browser `http://localhost:8085/topic/kafka.user` (Kafdrop environment), you should be able to see all messages that sent to `kafka.user` topic.

 To run Flyway migration scripts only run,